 He has also driven work-life balance, promoting measures that are at the forefront of the sector, such as the implementation of compressed working hours.

 Ignacio Galán has also been firmly committed to young people, to their education and to their professional development, which has resulted in the approval of measures and policies to contribute to their specialisation and labour market insertion.
 Some 700 young people obtain hands-on experience at the Iberdrola Group every year and the company has implemented a scholarship programme for postgraduate and PhD students at international universities in which hundreds of students have already taken part.

-Ignacio Galán is Doctor Honoris Causa from the universities of Salamanca, Edinburgh and Strathclyde (Glasgow).
-In addition, he is a Visiting Professor at the University of Strathclyde, Chairman of the Social Council of the University of Salamanca and a Member of the Presidential CEO Advisory Board of Massachusetts Institute of Technology (MIT).
+Ignacio Galán has been conferred the title of Doctor Honoris Causa by the universities of Salamanca, Edinburgh and Strathclyde (Glasgow) and is an honorary member of the Alumni Association of the University of Salamanca for his excellent career as a businessman, engineer and entrepreneur.
+In addition, he is a Visiting Professor at the University of Strathclyde, Chairman of the Social Council of the University of Salamanca and a member of the Dean's Advisory Council of the Massachusetts Institute of Technology (MIT).

 He is currently a trustee of the Princess of Asturias Foundation, the COTEC Foundation, the Carolina Foundation, the Comillas-ICAI University Foundation, the Conocimiento y Desarrollo Foundation, the Aspen Institute Spain Foundation, the Elcano Royal Institute and the Royal Board of Trustees of the Prado Museum.